Hearing loss: Causes

 There can be damage either to the ear, whether the external or middle ear, to the cochlea, or to the brain centers that process the aural information conveyed by the ears.
 Damage to the middle ear may include fracture and discontinuity of the ossicular chain.
 Damage to the inner ear (cochlea) may be caused by temporal bone fracture.
-People who sustain head injury are especially vulnerable to hearing loss or tinnitus, either temporary or permanent.
+People who sustain a head injury are especially vulnerable to hearing loss or tinnitus, either temporary or permanent.

 Pathophysiology

 Sound waves reach the outer ear and are conducted down the ear canal to the eardrum, causing it to vibrate.
 The vibrations are transferred by the 3 tiny ear bones of the middle ear to the fluid in the inner ear.
 The fluid moves hair cells (stereocilia), and their movement generates nerve impulses which are then taken to the brain by the cochlear nerve.
 The auditory nerve takes the impulses to the brainstem, which sends the impulses to the midbrain.
 Finally, the signal goes to the auditory cortex of the temporal lobe to be interpreted as sound.

 Hearing loss is most commonly caused by long-term exposure to loud noises, from recreation or from work, that damage the hair cells, which do not grow back on their own.

-Older people may lose their hearing from long exposure to noise, changes in the inner ear, changes in the middle ear, or from changes along the nerves from the ear to the brain.
+Older people may lose their hearing from prolonged exposure to noise, changes in the inner ear, the middle ear, or along the nerves from the ear to the brain.